-As previously reported, on October 17, 2005, Costa Brava Partnership III, L.P. ("Costa Brava"), a holder of Public Preferred Stock, instituted litigation against the Company and certain past and present directors and officers in the Circuit Court for Baltimore City, Maryland (the "Circuit Court").
+As previously reported, on October 17, 2005, Costa Brava Partnership III, L.P. ("Costa Brava"), a holder of Public Preferred Stock, instituted litigation against the Company and certain past and present directors and officers (the "Telos Defendants") in the Circuit Court for Baltimore City, Maryland (the "Circuit Court").
 A second holder of the Company's Public Preferred Stock, Wynnefield Partners Small Cap Value, L.P. ("Wynnefield"), subsequently intervened as a co-Plaintiff (Costa Brava and Wynnefield are hereinafter referred to as "Plaintiffs").
 On February 27, 2007, Plaintiffs added, as an additional defendant, Mr. John R. C. Porter, a holder of the Company's Class A Common Stock.

-In the litigation, Plaintiffs allege, among other things, that the Company and its officers and directors engaged in tactics to avoid paying dividends on the Public Preferred Stock, that the Company made improper bonus payments or awards to officers and directors, that certain former and present officers and directors breached legal duties or the standard of care that they owed the Company, that the Company improperly paid consulting fees to and engaged in loan transactions with Mr. Porter, that the Company failed to improve on the Company's purported insolvency, that the Company failed to redeem the Public Preferred Stock as allegedly required by the Company's charter, and that Mr. Porter engaged in actions constituting shareholder oppression.
+In the litigation, Plaintiffs alleged, among other things, that the Company and its officers and directors engaged in tactics to avoid paying dividends on the Public Preferred Stock, that the Company made improper bonus payments or awards to officers and directors, that certain former and present officers and directors breached legal duties or the standard of care that they owed the Company, that the Company improperly paid consulting fees to and engaged in loan transactions with Mr. Porter, that the Company failed to redeem the Public Preferred Stock as allegedly required by the Company's charter, and that Mr. Porter engaged in actions constituting shareholder oppression.